 Persons who have rendered particularly important service to the Union may receive Honorary Membership.
 The International Council approves their appointments on the recommendation of the Board.

-*For these purposes, the principles embodied in the Statutes and Rules of Procedure of the International Council for Science, ICSU, (2011) shall apply.2 Admission to membership
+2 Admission to membership

 2.1 Admission to membership shall be decided by the Board except for Honorary Membership which is approved by the International Council.